jixxed/StationeersMods/doc/DEBUGGING.md

 To debug code from the game:
 - Find `[game folder]/rocketstation_Data/Managed/Assembly-CSharp.dll`.
 This file contains (most of) the game's code.
 - Install dotPeek and load up `Assembly-CSharp.dll`.
 After it loads, right-click Assembly-CSharp in the Assembly Exporer and select "Generate Pdb...".
 Export anywhere.
+It may take a while to finish.
 - After exporting, copy the exported .pdb file (either works) next to `Assembly-CSharp.dll` in the Stationeers directory.
 - When debugging, you should now be able to step through and see any Stationeers code.